kristianmandrup/schema-to-yup/Readme.md

 - Could use some refactoring using the latest infrastructure (see `NumericConstraint`)
 - Please help add more test coverage and help refactor to make this lib even more awesome :)

+## Development

+Current development is taking place on [convert-ts](https://github.com/kristianmandrup/json-schema-to-yup/tree/convert-ts) branch.

+On his branch:

+- all the code has been converted to TypeScript
+- constraint classes for String, Numeric, RegExp etc.
+- Validator building has been extracted so you can add support for any Validator, such as Forg
+- more...

+If you would like to further improved this library or add support for more validators than Yup, please help on this branch.
+Cheers!

 ## Ideas and suggestions

 Please feel free to come with ideas and suggestions on how to further improve this library.